Cindy Eckert

-Cindy Eckert is an American entrepreneur known for founding Sprout Pharmaceuticals.
+Cindy Eckert (born 1973)is an American entrepreneur known for founding Sprout Pharmaceuticals.
 She subsequently founded The Pink Ceiling which invests in companies founded by, or delivering products for, women.
 In November 2017, Eckert re-acquired Sprout Pharmaceuticals as part of a lawsuit settlement, and the rights to its drug Addyi, from Valeant after Valeant's stock collapsed due to insider trading and price jacking allegations.

 Early life and education

 Cindy Eckert was born in Western New York.
 According to a New York Times profile piece, she attended a different school each year from the fourth grade through the twelfth.
 During those years she lived overseas where her father, Fred J. Eckert, served as a U.S. Ambassador to Fiji.
 She earned a Bachelor of Business Administration from Marymount University.

 Career

 Eckert began her career with Merck, before moving on to work with smaller, specialty pharmaceutical companies Dura and Elan.
-After a stint with QVC, Eckert found Slate Pharmaceuticals and Sprout Pharmaceuticals.
+After a stint with QVC, Eckert was a founder of Slate Pharmaceuticals and Sprout Pharmaceuticals.

-She sold Sprout to Valeant in 2015 after the company won FDA approval for the drug Addyi, the first drug designed to enhance female libido.
-Prior to founding Sprout, Eckert co-founded Slate Pharmaceuticals in 2007.
+Eckert co-founded Slate Pharmaceuticals in 2007.
 Slate was focused on men's sexual health with an FDA approved long acting testosterone product, Testopel.
 Slate sold in 2011 to Actient Pharmaceuticals.

+In August 2015, she sold Sprout Pharmaceuticals for $1 billion, to Valeant, a day after the company won FDA approval for the drug Addyi, the first drug designed to enhance female libido.

+As Cindy Whitehead, she co-founded Sprout with her husband, Bob Whitehead.
+They acquired from Boehringer Ingelheim the rights to flibanserin, the active drug in Addyi, while running the Durham, North Carolina company, Sprout Pharmaceuticals.

+Both Slate Pharmaceuticals and Sprout Pharmaceuticals had been privately held.